2D Convolution

 For the Filter you can choose between a Convolution or Correlation operation.
 The difference is if the Kernel gets flipped when overlayed ontop of the Padded Image.
 For symmetric Kernels it makes no difference.
 For non-symmetric Kernels notice the overlayed Kernels orientation when focusing Pixels in the Padded Image and in the Filtered Image.
 Compare this with the 1-dimensional convolution

-The Element-wise Operation of the filter allows to apply an additional function to each pixel value of the output.
-When selecting the Identity function (ie. apply no function at all) the output is only a weighted sum of the Input Image.
-Non-linear function like ceil, floor or relu allow for more sophisticated effects.
+The Element-wise Operation of the filter allows to apply an additional function to each output value.
+Selecting anything but Identity causes the filter to be not linear anymore.
+But functions like ceil, floor or relu allow for more sophisticated effects.

 If the kernel is set to be normalized all output values will be devided by the sum of all the Kernels pixels values.
 Notice that if not normalized the range of values in the output image may vary from the Input Image.
 The values in the output Image can either by rescaled so that the largest value is 1.0 or just clipped at 1.0.